Su13n/umamusume-mod-manager/README.md

 ## Portable Version:
-If you don't want to install the stuff below to use the script version you can download this portable version ready for usage.
+If you don't want to install the stuff below to use the script version you can download this portable version ready for usage (not updated yet).

 <p align="center">